 - consultants and independent contractors undertaking research-related services for QUT.

 |Responsible Executive Officer||

-Deputy Vice-Chancellor (Research and Innovation) (may be delegated)
+Deputy Vice-Chancellor and Vice-President (Research) (may be delegated)

 |Designated Officer (DO)||

 |Executive dean / executive institute director / head of division||

 |Director, Office of Research Ethics and Integrity||Assessment Officer (AO)||

 |A senior officer or external person||Review Officer (RO)||

 |Research Integrity Advisors (RIAs)||Senior academic members appointed by Executive Dean||